Thermoguard Timbercoat 60 Minute System - Choose from 4000+ colours available from RAL, BS & NCS

 Followed by either;

-- Internal Applications: 1 coat of Thermoguard Smoke & Flame Retardant Dualcoat Eggshell or Matt
+- Internal Applications: 1 coat of Thermoguard Smoke & Flame Retardant (SFR) Dualcoat Satin or Matt

-- External, Damp or High Wear Applications: 2 coats Thermoguard Smoke & Flame Retardant Dualcoat Eggshell or Matt
+- External, Damp or High Wear Applications: 2 coats Thermoguard Smoke & Flame Retardant (SFR) Dualcoat Satin or Matt

 Please note: Timber must be clean and thoroughly dry prior to application (maximum 18% moisture content).
 Any gaps should be sealed with Thermoguard Intumescent Mastic.
 Fire should be prevented from accessing unprotected wood surfaces and for external applications it is recommended wood has been sealed on the reverse face to stop water ingress.